sympa-community/gpldoc/man/sympa_config.5.md

     list (`config`)

-DKIM "i=" tag, you should probably not use this parameter, as recommended by RFC 4871, default for list brodcasted messages is i=&lt;listname>-request@&lt;domain>
+DKIM "i=" tag, you should probably not use this parameter, as recommended by RFC 4871, default for list broadcasted messages is i=&lt;listname>-request@&lt;domain>

 ### `dkim_signature_apply_on`